jruales/pokemon-shiny-hunting-bot/README.md

 # pokemon-shiny-hunting-bot
-Bot used to find a shiny Rowlet in Pokemon Ultra Moon by means of soft resets
+Bot used to find a shiny Rowlet in Pokemon Ultra Moon by means of soft resets, using Arduino and Python OpenCV.

 Here is a video about this project: https://www.youtube.com/watch?v=j6ZJEH6Xupw